 - Toy Story Midway Mania

-There will be just 3 attractions total (1 in Disneyland and 2 in DCA) available for individual Lightning Lane a la carte purchase.
+There are just 3 attractions total (1 in Disneyland and 2 in DCA) available for individual Lightning Lane a la carte purchase.

 5. When and how can I book rides with Disney Genie+?